google/extra-keyboards-for-chrome-os/composekey/README.md

 for the en_US.UTF-8 locale (though this extension currently does not support the full set defined by Xlib).

+## Configuration

+By default the right Alt key is configured as the Compose key.
+The key may be changed in the extension configuration page.

 ## How to use

-1. Press and release the right Alt key.
+1. Press and release the Compose key (default is right Alt).
-2. Type the desired sequence as defined below.
-(If there is a match the conversion will happen automatically.)
+2. Type the desired key sequence as defined below.
+The proper character will be displayed when a key sequence is matched.
-3. You can abort compose mode any time after entering the mode by pressing right Alt again.
+3. You can abort compose mode any time after entering the mode by pressing the Compose key again.

 ## Full list of supported sequences